Eagle-Lion Films: History

 By 1947–48, the studio had completed 14 productions.
-By the spring of 1949, ten were in release, five of which earned a substantial profit – T-Men, Raw Deal, Canon City, He Walked By Night and The Noose Hangs High.
+By the spring of 1949, ten were in release, five of which earned a substantial profit – T-Men, Raw Deal, Canon City, He Walked By Night, and The Noose Hangs High.
 Two others broke even and two others showed losses.
-If the company had completely financed these films it would have made $1.2 million but as it was it made $200,000.
+If the company had completely financed these films, it would have made $1.2 million, but as it was, it made $200,000.
 However, because of its unsuccessful first year, the company still owed money and closed its studio in November 1948.

 Eagle-Lion released a series of British films, most of which were unsuccessful at the American box office.
-There were some exceptions, such as The Red Shoes which earned rentals of $5 million as well as being their only release which was nominated for the Academy Award for Best Picture.
+Some exceptions occurred, such as The Red Shoes, which earned rentals of $5 million as well as being their only release to be nominated for the Academy Award for Best Picture.

 The company suffered increasing financial difficulties throughout 1949.
 Krim resigned in May and the company ceased production at the end of the year.
 Eagle-Lion merged with Film Classics in 1950 to become Eagle-Lion Classics.

-Assistant director Reggie Callow felt that the studio would have survived longer had they kept producing low-budget films rather than attempting to compete with the major studios by making higher-budgeted films.
+Assistant director Reggie Callow felt that the studio would have survived longer had it kept producing low-budget films rather than attempting to compete with the major studios by making higher-budgeted films.

 In 1951, Krim was offered the leadership of United Artists.
 In April of that year, UA took over distribution of Eagle-Lion's current releases; Eagle-Lion terminated the releasing pact with Rank and ceased distributing movies.
 Their studios were sold.
 In 1954, the film lot was purchased by the Ziv Company for production of its syndicated television programs.
 It has long since been demolished.